pandeysudip/e-commerce/README.md

 ## Under Sampling and Over Sampling
 In the original dataset, only 10% of customers buy the product.
 To get a truly accurate model, special techniques were used on imbalanced data.
 1. Undersampling: These data have been undersampled to give an even number of positive and negative class using undersampling techniques.
-2. Oversampling: Oversampling and SMOTE (Synthetic Minority Over-sampling ) technique is used to give an even number of positive and negative class.
+2. Oversampling: Oversampling technique is used to give an even number of positive and negative class.

 ## Preprocessing:
 ### Scaling the data